zphang/jiant-site/README.md

----
-title: The jiant toolkit for multitask and transfer learning in NLP
-layout: post
----

 # jiant
 This repo contains the `jiant` sentence representation learning toolkit created at the [2018 JSALT Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/) by the [General-Purpose Sentence Representation Learning](https://jsalt18-sentence-repl.github.io/) team.
 It is an extensible platform meant to make it easy to run experiments that involve multitask and transfer learning across sentence-level NLP tasks.